mare-imbrium/canis/README.md

 # Canis

-ncurses library with essential components/controls only
+ncurses library for ruby with essential components/controls only

 ## Installation

     gem install canis